PanArnaud/BlogTemplateDjango/README.md

 CSS : Bootstrap3.3.4 from www.bootstrapcdn.com/
 Obviously, edit settings.py to change database.

 The blog features a paging system.
-Tou can list articles selecting a category.
+You can list articles selecting a category.

+Thank you !